sentora/sentora-installers/README.md

 * CentOS 6 and 7
 * Ubuntu 12.04 and 14.04
 * NEW!
 Debian 7 and 8 (Not tested)

+Debian support added by xZero.
+Tested on Debian 7.

 Preliminary install information can be found here: [Sentora Documentation](http://docs.sentora.org/index.php?node=7)